Babak Taheri bio photo

 Fun Animations

-I enjoy animating basic concepts and here you can find some of the programs I’ve written.
+I enjoy animating basic concepts and here you can find some of them.

 Power Systems